What is RVM?

 Then quit your terminal window and open it up again.
 You should be able to type:

 rvm -v to verify that RVM is loaded and ready for use.
 If instead it just returns the prompt then you've probably missed a step along the way.
 Check out the RVM installation page and double check that you've done everything correctly.

-A Guided Tour of RVM's Inner Workings permalink
+A Guided Tour of RVM's Inner Workings

 To get us started lets look around inside the .rvm directory.
 Try the following:

 When you list out the contents of rvm you’ll see several folders but the ones we’re most interested in are gems and rubies.
 The gems folder is going to hold all of our gems after we create a gemset.
 The rubies folder holds different versions of ruby for us to play with.
 The really cool thing about RVM is that it lets you swap versions of ruby and different gemsets around so you can test out new packages without blowing stuff up.
 Made a mistake and installed the wrong gems?
 Just blow away the gemset and start over, no need to track everything down and uninstall it.
 RVM also lets you ensure that you have the same gems running for your dev, test and production environments :)